 Day 1: VIP Day (usually Friday) and this is an additional purchase after you buy your main day ticket.
 These spots are limited and they sell out fast.
 The main MommyCon VIP gift bag, usuall around $100, is phenomenal and includes a full-size baby carrier.
 Each VIP session has it’s own goodies.
 You can’t buy a VIP spot unless you purchased a main day ticket ahead of time.
 VIP day is less busy and has small class size exclusive events with excellent goodies.
 Some retailers offer MommyCon exclusives that go for sale as soon as doors open.
 There are often Moms waiting and if it’s a hot item it is usually gone in a flash!

 Day 2: Main Event day.
 This is the busiest day.
 First, get to the convention center on time and head to the ticket table.
 You’ll have to show a print out of your tickets or a copy on your phone.
-Once you have your pass you can get in the next line for your goodie bag.
-Then, head to your session or straight to the vendor hall.
+They do not sell tickets at the event, only online.
+Second, once you have your pass, get in the next line for your goodie bag.
+Third, after digging through your goodies, head to your session or straight to the vendor hall.

 2. Bring Food

 One major thing we noticed at each MommyCon event was the lack of food.
 This sent us searching.
-We left the MommyCon convention center to find a restaurant and tried to order food to be delivered to the convention center.
+We left the MommyCon convention centre to find a restaurant and tried to order food to be delivered without luck.
 As a breastfeeding Mama, I found myself very hungry.
-After a few hours of walking around I would have eaten just about anything that came within arm’s reach!
+After a few hours of walking around, I would have eaten just about anything that came within arm’s reach!
+Anything.

 3. Wear Comfortable Shoes